Tutorials

 Compatible games and mods

-Through our collaboration with VR studios, the compatibility and calibration of our haptic devices are directly integrated into games.
+Through our collaboration with VR game studios, the compatibility and calibration of our haptic devices are directly integrated into games.

 In addition to these titles, wonderful modders from the community are adding mods to enable native integration into popular games that do not.
 For games with such a mod, usage of the Companion App SteamVR compatibility feature is not required, just like with native titles.
+Those mods are only available for SteamVR games (PC).

 For PCVR games that are neither native nor have a mod, you need to use the Companion App SteamVR compatibility feature.